To Generate Product Feed, follow the instructions below.

 Let’s say for Product Description, you set the output limit as 50.
 Then the feed generated will contain only the first 50 characters from the Product Description of every product.

 Leaving it empty or setting it to 0, will mean that there is no output limit; the complete data will be included.

 Once you have set the required attributes and configured all the above information, scroll up and on the right side, and click on the ‘Publish’ button to generate product feed.
 You will get a loading bar.

 Once the process is complete, the Publish button will change to ‘Update’ button.
 The feed is generated.

 Just below the Update button, you will find a section called Feed URL.

 Here you can find the URL of the product feed generated.
 You can click on the ‘View Feed’ button to view it or click on the ‘Download Feed’ button to download the product feed.
-You can use this to upload on your desired merchant-shop/marketplace.
+You can use this to upload to your desired merchant shop/marketplace.

 If you generate product feed for Google Shopping, then you will also get another section below the Feed URL section called ‘Send To Google Merchant’.

 You can use this to set a schedule for Google to fetch your data automatically.
 For this to work, you will need to figure the Google Merchant Settings and authenticate a token.